 German Magazine Adverts

-The second official remix compilation was a Swedish only 12" picture disc release titled Something Special as part of Mega Records popular Something Special series.
-Presented in a unique gatefold picture sleeve to show off the picture disc, the sleeve features a shot of the sisters sitting back to back from Mike Prior's That's The Way It Is shoot.
-Inside the gatefold sleeve there is a shot by Peter Ashworth from the session featured on the Respectable UK picture disc and the singles publicity postcards.
+The second official remix compilation was a Swedish only 12" picture disc release, titled Something Special, which was released as part of Mega Records Something Special series.
+Presented in a unique gatefold picture sleeve to show off the picture disc, the cover features a shot of the sisters, sitting back to back, from Mike Prior's That's The Way It Is shoot.
+Inside the gatefold sleeve, there is a shot by Peter Ashworth, from the session featured on the Respectable UK picture disc and the singles publicity postcards.
 The picture disk carries the That's The Way It Is sleeve shot on one side and a frame from Brian Aris's F.L.M. single sleeve session on its flip.
 The vinyl track listing Side A: Respectable (Extended Version), Showing Out (Mortgage Mix), I'm The One Who Really Loves You (U.S. Remix), F.L.M.
 (Auto Mix).
 Side B: That's The Way It Is (Acid House Mix), More than Words Can Say (Album Version), Showing Out/Respectable (Megamix), System (Garage Mix).
-The vinyl release also includes a large poster of Mel & Kim from the Showing Out beach sleeve shoot by Chris Edwick.
+The vinyl release also includes a large poster of Mel & Kim from the Showing Out beach sleeve shoot, by Chris Edwick.
 The Something Special compilation also received a Cassette and a CD release in Sweden.
-Although the CD edition did not come on a picture CD or include the poster, it did however include three additional tracks: Showing Out (Freehold Mix), F.L.M.
+Although the CD edition did not come on a picture CD or include the poster, it did include three additional tracks: Showing Out (Freehold Mix), F.L.M.
 (2 Grooves Under 1 Nation Remix), Respectable (Extra Beats Mix).

 UK Magazine Advert Promoting F.L.M.

-On the 14th of April 1987 (The day after the album release) Mel & Kim held a 'meet & greet' at London's Tower Records where they happily laughed and joked with fans whilst signing copies of the album and posing for the collective camera's, seeming as excited as the huge amount of people who had gathered to meet them.
-Kim recalled “It’s funny because the night before I had nightmares that we’d be the only ones there and that nobody else turned up but lots of our fans had been waiting around outside from 7 o’ clock that morning!
-Mel and I really enjoyed the whole day, we liked meeting our fans and signing their autograph books and records, they were really sweet.
-Yep, it was an exciting day.”
+On the 14th of April 1987, (The day after the album release), Mel & Kim held a 'meet & greet' at London's Tower Records.
+They happily laughed and joked with fans, whilst signing copies of the album and posing for the collective camera's, seeming as excited as the huge amount of people who had gathered to meet them.
+Kim recalled, “It’s funny because, the night before, I had nightmares that we’d be the only ones there and that nobody else turned up, but lots of our fans had been waiting around outside from 7 o’ clock that morning!
+It was an exciting day.”